crowdtainer/dapp-web/README.md

     - Use `Crowdtainer.crowdtainerState()`.

 - ✅ Allow connection/disconnection to WalletConnect and properly manage its state (localStore to remember connection).

+- ◻️ CCIP-Read support to allow arbitrary off-chain verifications before joining a project (meet law requirements).
+    - ✅ Add requirement of participant signing Terms and Conditions with their wallet.
+    - ◻️ E-mail / code verification.
+    - ◻️ Server checks if code + Terms & Conditions signature are valid.

 - ◻️ Button to effectively 'join' the project.
     - To join the project call `ICrowdtainer.join()`.